-Currently, the only way to see your app actually running is to run it on your local computer (or release it).
+So you have an app, and now you want to see it!
+Currently, the only way to see your app running is to run it on your local computer (or release it, but that will come a lot later).
 In order to view your application on your computer, you will need to complete three steps:

 - Get the code onto your computer - using Git or a git client,